-Today, students are entering a world where professional knowledge is changing more rapidly than any other time in our history.
-Learning how to learn and access current professional information has become a skill in itself.
-To rise to this challenge, our educational settings are beginning a transformation that focuses on relevancy while attaining real world standards.
 Through the development of the Professional Careers Program at the Cayuga-Onondaga BOCES, authentic professional settings take the place of traditional classrooms creating exciting learning environments while providing lessons in career specific areas.
-This New Vision redefines the teaching-learning process and broadens providing lessons in career specific areas.
 This New Vision redefines the teaching-learning process and broadens instructional resources.
 While enrolled in the New Visions Program, students will spend the morning at their component high school attending chosen classes.
 Students will then attend their New Visions Program from 10:00 a.m. to 2:00 p.m.
 Students also have the opportunity to earn a total of (9) nine college credits.
 This results in an actual college transcript that the students may apply toward his/her college choice.
 Students enrolled in these programs may also receive high school credits from their component high schools that will be part of their graduation requirements.